|Course Number||Course Title||CL||LAB||CR|

 *Actual job titles may vary depending on job position and placement.

-- submission of a criminal record check; the background check must come back as clear or non-disqualifying; please note that the cost associated with completion of the fingerprinting and criminal record check is the responsibility of the student;
+- Submission of a criminal record check, the background check must come back clear or non-disqualifying; please note that the cost associated with completion of the fingerprinting and criminal record check is the responsibility of the student;

-- Day students must have their own transportation to and from NHTI approved practicum sites in their senior year.
+- Students must have their own transportation to and from NHTI approved practicum sites in their senior year (students living on campus without transportation may complete their practicum at the CFDC.)

 - Students must have a flexible schedule that allows them to spend weekday mornings and/or afternoons at their practicum site while taking classes.
 There are no evening or weekend practicum placements.
 Students should be prepared to plan any work hours around their course schedule (including child care lab and practicum hours) knowing that these hours will change each semester.